yashLadha/testcafe/README.md

 **Test Level Scheduing**<br/>
 Our fork supports the scheduling of tests at the `test function` level.
 This gives ability to view each test function in a separate TestCafe session on BrowserStack.
+This method of scheduling, also sets the session name with the name of the function being executed.
+This allows faster discoverability on the automate dashboard.

 **Naming of Steps**<br/>
 Better debugability around the steps that are being executed in the test script on the dashboard.